Swannbm/django-app-parameter/README.md

 ![black](https://img.shields.io/badge/code%20style-black-000000)
 ![licence](https://img.shields.io/badge/licence-CC0%201.0%20Universal-purple)

 App-Parameter is a very simple Django app to save some application's parameters in the database.
-Those parameters can be updated by users at running (no need to new deployment or any restart).
+Those parameters can be updated by users at run time (no need to new deployment or any restart).
 It can be used to store the website's title or default e-mail expeditor...

 ## Install